bdastur/orca/README.md

 # orca
 ---------

-AWS Tools and Utilities for Operational Simplification.
+AWS Tools and Utilities for Operational Simplification..